Mark Vishniak: Exile in Europe

 In France Vishniak was active among Russian exiles and in the Jewish community.
 He attended the Paris Peace Conference in 1919 as a delegate for the Jewish people and had become a supporter of socialist Zionism.
 He also belonged to the World Congress of Jewish Minorities.
 Within the exile community he was close to resolute anti-Bolsheviks like Fondaminsky and even co-operated with P.B.
 Struve and P.N.
 Miliukov.
 In the internecine factional struggles of the PSR, he stood on the right.
 He contributed to several émigré journals, including Sovremennye zapiski (Contemporary Annals) and the Evreiskaia Tribuna (the Jewish Tribune).
 From 1937 on he edited Russkie Zapiskii (Russian Notes).
 When Hitler invaded France, Vishniak escaped to the United States, but he could not persuade his friend Fondaminsky to flee; Fondaminsky was later killed in Auschwitz.

 Exile in America

 Vishniak himself settled in New York in 1940.
-He became an American citizen and a respected figure in American journalism and academia: He served on the editorial board of Time Magazine and worked as its consultant on Russian affairs.
+He became an American citizen and a respected figure in American journalism and academia: After joining Time magazine in 1946 he later served on the editorial board and worked as its consultant on Russian affairs.
 He also taught Russian language and literature at Cornell University.
 One of his students was the historian Richard Pipes.
 Vishniak wrote prolifically on the history of the Russian Revolution, Bolshevism and Soviet policy, his memoirs, the Jewish community, etc. His memoirs include A Tribute to the Past (1954) and Years of Emigration, 1919-1969.